usnistgov/SAMURAI/docs/acquisition/position_tracking.rst

 ++++++++++++++++++++++++++++

 - Setup streaming interface from motive in 'Streaming Pane'
-- Make sure everyhting is being streamed.
+- Make sure everything is being streamed.
 Make sure Up Axis is YUp
-- This is sending tto the loopback `127.0.0.1` on the computer at port ???
+- This is sending to the loopback `127.0.0.1` on the computer at port ???
 - THis data is constantly streamed.
-- This is then recieved in Python with the NatNetClient Class.
+- This is then received in Python with the NatNetClient Class.
 This shouldn't be necessary to edit

 Using the Samurai MotiveInterface
 ------------------------------------